Generic filters

 In this Article

-Discover historic gold mining trails.
-Enjoy the beauty of the Roxburgh Gorge.
 Alexandra visitor attractions range from outdoor adventures, absorbing the extraordinary beauty of the landscape of Central Otago, finding unique personalised art and crafts in creator studios, joining in the festive fun at the annual blossom parade and hopping on a bike to cycle four shared trails including the iconic Otago Rail trail.
-Central Otago,
+Central Otago, discover the difference and find a place where holiday memories are created.

 Alexandra is an ideal hub for your cycling holiday.
 Hop on the bike and explore Central Otago’s gorges and valleys.
 Relish road trips less ordinary and find a place where holiday memories are created.